m5stack/m5-docs/docs/en/module/gps.md

 ## Description

-The M5Stack GPS Module is a module with small GPS module.
-The small GPS module named UBLOX NEO-M8N.
+<mark>GPS</mark> is a module built in small GPS module.
+The small GPS
+module named UBLOX NEO-M8N.
 You can program it through Blockly, Arduino or MicroPython after connected to any series of M5Stack Core.